Fakorede/Golang-projects/moodly/README.md

 ### Usage

 ```
-go run main.go [name]
+go run main.go [name] [mood]
 ```

-> pass a name argument to run the program
+> pass a name and mood arguments to run the program. [mood] can only be 'positive' or 'negative'